chatenium/Chatenium-On-Linux-Adwaita/README.md

-# chateniumadw
+# Chatenium On Linux (LibAdwaita)

-A description of this project.
+A Chatenium client for GNOME powered by Chatenium UniEnd for Linux